 Common Causes of Pain in the hand and wrist.

-Most hand and wrist pain causes will fall into one of 3 main categories: inflammation, arthritis or fracture.
+Most hand and wrist pain causes will fall into one of 3 main categories: inflammation, wear & tear or fracture.